RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.presentation.screens.tierlist/-tier-list-fragment/loading-progress-observer.md

 Observer of the loading progress.

 Shows determinate progress of adding new images or indeterminate progress of creating a tier list image file.
+Disables bottom bar buttons if loading is in progress.